-WHO declared the DRC Ebola outbreak a Public Health Emergency of International Concern (PHEIC) as of May 17, 2026, with 246 suspected cases and 80 deaths reported.
+WHO has declared the Ebola Bundibugyo virus outbreak a Public Health Emergency of International Concern (PHEIC), with 246 suspected cases and 80 deaths reported as of May 15.

 Key Takeaways